Sources and attribution

 • DAGKNIGHT - presents the parameterless/adaptive consensus direction that responds to actual network conditions with adaptive latency assumptions.

-• Smart Contracts - places Kaspa programmability on a staged path through script, KIP-10, covenants, ZK verification, and future vProgs; its chess walkthrough is useful as a concrete UTXO state-machine example.
+• Smart Contracts - places Kaspa programmability on a staged path through script, KIP-10, covenants, ZK verification, and future vProgs; its chess walkthrough gives a concrete UTXO state-machine example.

 • Storage Mass (KIP-0009) - explains quadratic pricing for UTXO-set growth as a defense against state-bloat externalities.